 Every time a crisis unfolds relating to Muslims globally, it sends ripples through the Sydney Muslim community.
 With this, we enter a state I like to refer to as the ‘Scurry phase.’
-This phase consists of our brightest, most articulate community advocates (in more recent history being females) going through a period of no sleep, endless media interviews, contribution articles to national newspapers, TV appearances, radio interviews and the odd talk back radio segment or two.
+This phase consists of our brightest, most articulate community advocates (in more recent history being females) go through a period of no sleep, endless media interviews, contribution articles to national newspapers, TV appearances, radio interviews and the odd talk back radio segment or two.
 Yes, I’m referring to the never-ending cycle of responding to community crisis through the media without the assistance and privilege that some of our counterparts in the U.S and U.K have an already existing, well-established media organisation.

 With Israel’s latest assault on Gaza, which has since killed more than 1,417 Palestinians and 60 Israelis, the Sydney Muslim community has yet again descended into a frenzy of trying to respond to media requests.
 Given the well-documented concerns around media representations of Muslims, it should come as no surprise that Muslims and in particular Muslim women in Australia have been active media advocates, working for change and improvement in media coverage of Muslims especially when it comes to global issues, including the plight of Palestinians.
 In a climate of moral panic and public backlash on the issue of the Israeli and Palestinian conflict, the demand for Muslim media spokespeople only grows.